stefanfreitag/anti-spaghetti-workshop/slides.md

 ```

+- Possible reasons
+  - Accidentally deletion of files
+  - Refactoring
+- Differences between copy and original file increase over time
-In IT "TEST" would contain unit tests to execute against the "product"
+- In the IT world "TEST" would contain e.g. unit tests (later more)